kenankarahan/jarvis-turkish-ai-voice-agent/README.md

   - STDIN "Kamerama bak" captures a webcam photo and analyzes it.
   - STDIN "Jarvis"
   - STDOUT "Efendim"
-  - STDIN "Spotify'ı aç." opens Spotify. ( You should set the keywords and paths for each app in the open_any_program() func. ).
+  - STDIN "Spotify'ı aç." opens Spotify. ( User should set the keywords and paths for each app in the open_any_program() func. ).
   - STDIN "Jarvis"
   - STDOUT "Efendim"
   - STDIN "Youtube'u aç." opens Youtube on browser.